ehsanmeisami/ehsanmeisami/README.md

 Hi, I’m Ehsan.
 I am interested in Data Science and AI 👋 <br>
-If you have any question regarding any repo, you can reach me via my mail whenever you want: ehsan.meisami@gmail.com 👀
+If you have any question about any repo, reach me via: ehsan.meisami@gmail.com 👀